FilippoPaganelli/Tablut-Challenge/README.md

 ./Tonkatsu.sh white timeout serverIP
 ./Tonkatsu.sh black timeout serverIP
 ```
+Note: our Bash script is case-insensitive about role argument ("white"/"black") but wants it as a full word.

  (*) *this version only implements the client's code, server's will be added soon.
 Meanwhile, you can use the server at [Andrea Galassi's repo](https://github.com/AGalassi/TablutCompetition).*